AhmedQw1/uni-chat-app/README.md

 ## 💬 Feedback & Contributions

-- Found a bug or have a feature request?
+- Found a bug(other than notifications cuz they are under mainatance LOL) or have a feature request?
   Feel free to open an issue or pull request!